mmtwigge-star/sales-performance-analysis/notes/README.md

 -

 ## step 6.1: Run SQL queries
--- Query 3: Sales & Profit by country and region  **CANNOT ANSWER ACCURATELY AS REGIONS ARE SEPERATED STRANGELY** -SELECT
+-- Query 3: Sales & Profit by Market  **using column Market for continent** -SELECT
-    Region,
+    market,
     SUM(Sales) AS total_sales,
     SUM(Profit) AS total_profit
 -FROM superstore
--GROUP BY Region
+-GROUP BY market
 -ORDER BY total_profit DESC;

+**Note: using region would cause confusion in results as it would cross between different markets. e.g. South region would pull results from EU, LATAM and US**

 ## step 6.2: Question to ask
-- Which region make the most profit?       quick answer:
+- Which region make the most profit?       quick answer: APAC
-- Are any regions negative profit?         quick answer:
+- Are any regions negative profit?         quick answer: None
-- Is high sales linked to higher profit?   quick answer:
+- Is high sales linked to higher profit?   quick answer: No, more sales in EMEA but Africa has higher profit
+-
 ## step 6.3: Insight
-- Initial observation:
-- Shows
--
+- Initial observation: APAC and then EU has the highest profits.
+On the other hand, sales in Africa and EMEA are more than 10x Canada, but the profit is less than 4/5x thats of Canada.
+- Shows there needs to be a deeper analysis of value from each market.
+Maybe looking into trends within the countries rather than the whole continent.

 ## step 7.1: Run SQL queries
 -- Query 4: Sales & Profit by Customer Segment
 -SELECT
     Segment,
 SUM(Sales) AS total_sales,
     SUM(Profit) AS total_profit
 -FROM superstore
 -GROUP BY Segment
 -ORDER BY total_profit DESC;

 ## step 7.2: Insight
-- The Consumer segment contributes the highest overall profit, making it the most valuable customer group.
+- The Consumer segment contributes the highest overall profits, making it the most valuable customer group.